 By March 15th, political and military support for the Czar had all but vanished, bringing the three hundred year Romanov Dynasty to an end.
 Czar Nicholas was forced to abdicate in favor of a new democratically minded provisional government.
 The western allies were quick to recognize the new government in the hopes Russia would stay in the war and maintain its huge presence on the eastern front.

-On April 16th, after twelve years in hiding, political exiles Vladimir Lenin and Joseph Stalin arrived in Petrograd.
+On April 16th, after twelve years in hiding, political exiles Vladimir Lenin, Leon Trotsky and Joseph Stalin arrived in Petrograd.
 On May 19th, the provisional government publicly announced it would scale down its participation in the war while secretly informing its allies the new Minister of war, Alexander Kerensky was planning a large offensive slated for July.

-On the eve of the offensive, the Russian army was better prepared, armed and supplied than at any other time during the three years of war against the Central Powers.
+As the offensive approached, the Russian army was better prepared, armed and supplied than at any other time during the three years of war against the Central Powers.
 300,000 men were grouped into three armies.
 General Ivan Erdelyi commanded the northern 11th Army, 7th Army in the center was under Lieutenant General Sieliwacziow and the southern 8th Army was led by General Lavr Kornilov.

 Opposing the Russians were three armies numbering 250,000 men.
 The German 8th Army along with the Austro Hungarian 3rd and 7th armies under the command of Generals Felix Graf Von Bothmer, Karl Von Nadas and Hermann Von Kovesshaza respectively.